How the Canada Revenue Agency addresses non-compliance in the real estate sector

 2. You lease or rent it (New Residential Rental Property Rebate).

-However, if your intention is to flip the property you may not be eligible for any rebate and you must charge and remit GST/HST on the sale of the property.
+However, if your intention is to flip the property you may not be eligible for a rebate and you must charge and remit GST/HST on the sale of the property.

-One of the main conditions for the new housing rebate to be available is that you must buy or build the house for use as your or your relation's primary place of residence.
+One of the main conditions for the new housing rebate is that the house you buy or build is used for you or your relative's primary place of residence.

 If you buy or build a new house in Canada, but your primary place of residence is outside Canada, then your house in Canada would be a secondary place of residence and would not qualify for the new housing rebate.